-What are our parks for?
+In short: what are our parks for?
 Are they for pop concerts?
 Are they for dog walkers?
 For fitness classes?
-Cars or cyclists?
-Or a role in creating a more sustainable city?
+Pedestrians, cars, cyclists?
+What should be their role in creating a more sustainable city?

-These issues were raised at a recent London Society meeting about London’s Parks and we thought it would a good thing to ask the general public, designers and park users to rethink the idea of a park, its layout, its facilities and its priority users.
+We're asking you to rethink the idea of a park, its layout, its facilities and its priority users and give us your thoughts.
 London’s large parks are seen as part of the road system - does that need to change?
-Major events need serious design input not to be just plonked in the easiest site available.
-Do we need to design permanent buildings to cope with the increasing number of events to make better use of valuable open space?
+Major events need serious design input not to be just plonked in the easiest site available; do we need to design permanent buildings to cope with the increasing number of events to make better use of valuable open space?